-General Instructions
+General Instructions.

 Step 1.
-Fill Out Form I-131
+Fill Out the Form I-131

 - 1. Type or print legibly in black ink. - 2.
-If extra space is needed to complete any item, attach a continuation sheet, indicate the item number, and date and sign each sheet. - Answer all questions fully and accurately.
-State that an item is not applicable with "N/A." If the answer is none, write "None."
+If extra space is needed to complete any item, attach a continuation sheet, indicate the item number, and date and sign each sheet. - 3.
+Answer all questions fully and accurately.
+State that an item is not applicable with "N/A." If the answer is none, write "none."

 Step 2.
-General Requirements
+General requirements

-1. Initial Evidence
+1. Initial Evidence.

-We may request additional information or evidence, or we may request that you appear at a USCIS office for an interview or for fingerprinting (See "Biometric Services Requirement").
-You must file your application with all required evidence.
-Not submitting required evidence will delay the issuance of the document you are requesting.
+We may request additional information or evidence, or we may request that you appear at a USCIS office for an interview.
+You must file your application with all the required evidence.
+If you do not submit the required evidence, it will delay the issuance of the document you are requesting.

-All applications must include a copy of an official photo identity document showing your photo, name, and date of birth.
-(Example: a valid government-issued driver's license; passport identity page; Form I-551, Permanent Resident Card; or any other official identity document.)
+All applications must include a copy of an official photo identity document showing your photo, name and date of birth.
+(Example: a valid government issued driver's license; passport identity page; Form I-551, Permanent Resident Card or any other official identity document.)
 The copy must clearly show the photo and identity information.
-Form I-94, Arrival-Departure Document, is not acceptable as a photo identity document.
+A Form I-94, Arrival/Departure Document, is not acceptable as a photo identity document.

-If you are applying for:
+If you are applying for a:

-A. Reentry Permit
+A. Reentry Permit.